01 of 10

 Mission Dolores (Also Called Mission San Francisco de Asis)

-If you're here because you want to visit Mission Dolores, you may want to you may want to read up on its history first.
-That's on the next page.
-You can also continue through this guide to take a look at some pictures or just get the location which is below.
+If you're here because you want to visit Mission Dolores, you may want to you may want to read up on its history first. you can also continue through this guide to take a look at some pictures or just get the location which is below.

 If you're looking for background material for a California Fourth Grade report, use this page and the mission history on the next page.
 If you're building a model for your project, continue to check out the layout and floor plan and take a look at the pictures.